wwoww1/MGKD/README.md

 # MGKD
-This repository contains the official source code for the paper MGKD.
+This repository contains the official source code for the paper "Multi-Granularity Knowledge Distillation via Subspace-aware Representation".
 The codebase is under active update.